rudresh051/DSA-Questions/JavaQuestionsSolutions/JavaNotes/nj_204/Lecture3.md

 # Java Language Fundamentals

 Java Naming Convention, coding standard.
-* java is a case sensetive programming language, we use diff conventions for naming our classes, methods and variables.
+* Java is a case sensetive programming language, we use diff conventions for naming our
+classes, methods and variables.
-* All class names, abstract class names, interface names and Enum, names should follow **"PascalNamingConvention"**,
+* All class names, abstract class names, interface names and Enum, names should follow
-which means, the first letter of every word should be in upper case
+**"PascalNamingConvention"**, which means, the first letter of every word should be in upper case
     * Example: String, ArrayList, InputStreamReaderIStringBuffer,Student, Employee,etc
-* All Java variables, method names should follow **camelNamingConvention**, which means the first letter should be in
+* All Java variables, method names should follow **camelNamingConvention**, which means the first
-lowercase and the subsequent word should start with Uppercase
+letter should be in lowercase and the subsequent word should start with Uppercase

 Example (variables): in, studentName, pageContext
 Example (methods): concat(), forName(), getInputStream(), calculatelnterest()